diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 #heading(level: 4, numbering: none, outlined: false)[GitHub]

-To obtain a list of Python GitHub repositories with more than 1000 stars, GitHub's Search API was used, namely the `/search/repositories` endpoint.
+To obtain a list of Python GitHub repositories with more than 1000 stars, GitHub's Search API is used, namely the `/search/repositories` endpoint.
 While this endpoint has a limit of 100 items per page and a maximum of 10 pages (effectively a 1000 items limit), it is possible to tweak the